Technology

 TECH.VIAS.V12.VIA_WIDTH: Default width of via12

-TECH.WG.BEND_RADIUS: Default waveguide bend radius
+TECH.WG.BEND_RADIUS: Default waveguide bend radius, configured in tech.yaml under waveguides.wg_bend_radius.

-TECH.WG.CLADDING_WIDTH: Default strip waveguide cladding width
+TECH.WG.CLADDING_WIDTH: Default strip waveguide cladding width, configured in tech.yaml under waveguides.wg_cladding_width.

-TECH.WG.DC_SPACING: Default strip waveguide directional coupler spacing
+TECH.WG.DC_SPACING: Default strip waveguide directional coupler spacing, configured in tech.yaml under waveguides.wg_dc_spacing.

-TECH.WG.SHORT_TRANSITION_LENGTH: Default length of transitions
+TECH.WG.SHORT_TRANSITION_LENGTH: Default length of transitions, configured in tech.yaml under waveguides.wg_short_transition_length.

-TECH.WG.SLOT_WIDTH: Default slot width for slot waveguides
+TECH.WG.SLOT_WIDTH: Default slot width for slot waveguides, configured in tech.yaml under waveguides.wg_slot_width.

 Advanced cases